The Definitive List of Agile Metrics

-But whilst most PMO analysts could tell you that CPI = EV/AC, and ROI = (Gain-Cost)/Cost, analysts seem to be far less savvy about the metrics that are important in agile environments.
-Well never fear – we’ve pulled together the definitive collection of Agile Metrics for your performance indicating pleasure.
+You could argue that if there were one single thing that you would expect PMOs to be good at, it would be Metrics.
+After all, PMOs often exalt the mantra that ‘the PMO is the single voice of truth!’.
+But while most PMO analysts could tell you that CPI = EV/AC and ROI = (Gain-Cost)/Cost, analysts seem to be far less savvy about the metrics that are important in agile environments.
+Well, never fear – we’ve pulled together the definitive collection of Agile Metrics for your performance-indicating pleasure.

 What are Agile Metrics used for?

-Build projects around motivated individuals.
+- Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.
 How motivated are your people?
 There are many ways of assessing this, but the simplest way is often simply to ask the team.
 If you have a good trust relationship, they will usually tell you.

 Who are Agile Metrics for?

 Care should be taken when adding agile metrics into reports without commentary attached.
-Without commentary assumptions can be made that can lead to incorrect diagnoses.
+Without explanation, assumptions can be made that can lead to incorrect diagnoses.
 And just like in medicine, a misdiagnosis can have serious consequences.

 How should Agile Metrics be used?